kahunacohen/real-world-fp/README.md

 This piece is aimed for intermediate JavaScript programmers, and/or those with limited functional programming experience.
 I'll discuss the basics of functional programming (fp) is, why to use it and how to integrate it into a real-world code base.

 ## What is Functional Programming?
 With the popularity of frameworks and libraries, such as [ReactJs](https://reactjs.org/) and [RxJS](https://rxjs-dev.firebaseapp.com/), fp is has gotten lot of attention in the JavaScript community.

-Fp is, as [Martin Odesky](https://en.wikipedia.org/wiki/Martin_Odersky) the creator of [Scala](https://en.wikipedia.org/wiki/Scala_(programming_language)) says, is simply an "alias for programming with functions."
-That is, it's fitting together small, focused, *pure* functions to solve a greater problem.
-Though fp is a broad and sometimes complex subject, its main prinicples are simple and directly address common challenges when programming in more traditional styles.
-In this post we'll focus on the following, main charateristics of fp:
+Though fp can be complex subject, its main prinicples are actually quite simple and useful in day-to-day programming.
+In this post we'll focus on these main charateristics of fp:

 1. Purity over side effects
 1. Immutablity over mutability
 1. Composition over inheritance

-To make this all more concrete, we'll implement a typical programming task in a an object-oriented, procedural style and then transform it to a functional style.
-Of course one blog post is insufficient to teach all of fp, so our example will be somewhat contrived in order to quickly illustrate the essence of what we are trying to achieve when using fp.
+To illustrate these points we'll implement a typical programming task in a an object-oriented, procedural style and then transform it to a functional style.
+Of course one blog post is insufficient to teach all of fp, so our working example will be somewhat contrived in order to quickly illustrate the essence of what we are trying to achieve when using fp.

 ## A Procedural Example
 Ready?
 Let's go.
 Imagine data in a JSON file representing salary information for employees over a year: